 - sells smart products from its Hive brands, including smart thermostats, smart plugs, motion sensors, smart light bulbs and home cameras

-- sells Nest smart thermostats, as well as smart speakers, video doorbells, plugs and smart lightbulbs from a range of brands
+- sells Nest and Tado smart thermostats, as well as smart plugs, lightbulbs and radiator thermostats from a range of brands

-- and sell Tado smart thermostats and smart radiator controls
+- sells Tado smart thermostats and smart radiator controls

 - sells Honeywell smart thermostats